RohanL1/face_recognition/README.md

 2.Install the required dependencies using pip:</br>
 `pip install -r requirements.txt`

+NOTE:
+if you get ModuleNotFoundError: No module named 'keras.engine.topology', do the following to resolve it. change the import from from keras.engine.topology import get_source_inputs to from keras.utils.layer_utils import get_source_inputs in keras_vggface/models.py

 **Usage**</br>
 1.Ensure that you have the dataset containing images of the 23 individuals for whom you want to perform face recognition.</br>